brnaba/alx-zero_day/README.md

-My first readme
-The readme file had been updated
+The third line had been added